Virginia TV journalists killed by suspect with 'powder keg' of anger

 According to his social media sites, Flanagan attended San Francisco State University.
 A university spokesman said he graduated in 1995 with a degree in radio and television.

-(Reporting by Emily Flitter, Laila Kearney and Barbara Goldberg in New York and Ian Simpson in Washington; Writing by Frances Kerry; Editing by Scott Malone, Jeffrey Benkoe and Lisa Shumaker)
+(Reporting by Emily Flitter, Laila Kearney and Barbara Goldberg in New York and Ian Simpson in Washington; Writing by Frances Kerry and Steve Gorman; Editing by Scott Malone, Jeffrey Benkoe and Lisa Shumaker)